Key concepts and advice

 Legal issues

-Having sub-metered supplies behind a meter amounts to an embedded network.
+Having sub-metered supplies behind a meter could be considered an embedded network.
 Some strata properties operate embedded networks.
-These are strictly regulated by the Australian Energy Regulator when they are supplying ‘premises’ (units).
+These are strictly regulated by the Australian Energy Regulator when they are supplying ‘premises’ (i.e. the units).
 Compliance is much less strict when supplying vehicles because vehicles are not considered as premises.
+The rationale is that fewer consumer protections are required because a vehicle can go elsewhere for its energy supply if it doesn’t like the deal with the OC but a unit cannot.

-In the ACT (and recently NSW) only an ordinary resolution is required to approve the installation of ‘sustainability infrastructure’ on the common property (UTMA s23), so long as certain specified details are addressed in the proposal.
+In the ACT (and more recently NSW) only an ordinary resolution is required to approve the installation of ‘sustainability infrastructure’ on the common property (UTMA s23), so long as certain specified details are addressed in the proposal.
+An OC’s rules cannot prohibit the installation of sustainability infrastructure.
+However, restrictions are possible when justified on the grounds of equity.
+An example might be not allowing a unit to install very fast charging on the grounds that it might prevent other units from installing even slow charging – instead the available supply capacity should be shared equitably.

 Resources